Interested in Commissioning an Art Quilt?

 Can I see the design before you begin?

 Yes.
-I will provide an initial drawing or digital “mock up” before production begins on the final artwork.
-At that point we will have another conversation to make sure our expectations for the project are in line with each other.
+I can provide an initial drawing or digital “mock up” before production begins on the final artwork.
+The finished quilt or painting may not look EXACTLY like the digital mock up of course.
+It is meant to be a close estimation of the final design.
+At that point we may have another conversation to make sure our expectations for the project are in line with each other.
 This is the time to address any concerns or changes in the design.

 Can I see the artwork while you are making it?